ryangalea23/truespan/Archive/MACINCLOUD_TESTING_GUIDE.md

 **Cause:** Notarization failed or wasn't completed **Fix:**
 1. Check GitHub Actions logs for notarization success
-2. Look for: `✅ Successfully notarized TrueSpan Living`
+2. Look for: `✅ Successfully notarized Truespan Neighborhood`
 3. Make sure you downloaded the correct DMG (after notarization was added)

 ### Issue: "Operation not permitted"